Colby-hin/agentic-threat-hunter/README.md

 ## A Full Run, Stage by Stage

 This is a real run of the tool.
-Each step shows what the analyst sees and what the system is doing underneath, so you can follow the whole pipeline from a vague worry to a set of concrete findings.
+Each step shows what the analyst sees and what the system is doing underneath

 ### 1. You start with a plain English worry